Birmingham and Black Country Local Nature Partnership

 The LNP will be a driver for economic growth and championing the role of the natural environment as an employer and wealth creator, to support the ongoing development of a quality business environment, leading to a high quality, healthier workforce and excellent accessibility including active travel for investors, visitors and employees.

 Two Local Enterprise Partnerships (LEP) operate in Birmingham and the Black Country: the Black Country LEP and the Greater Birmingham and Solihull LEP.
 The LNP seeks to integrate the needs of regeneration, and the natural environment and help facilitate greater synergy by developing dialogue and collaborative working relationships.

 The LNP views itself as a “Partnership of Partnerships”.
-Overall, the aim of the LNP is to provide the overarching framework for achieving consensus and undertaking a highly developed degree of partnership working amongst its constituent partnerships, stakeholders and organizations to achieve its priorities.
-Health and Well-being and healthy communities are of particular importance – download the Health & Well-being Engagement Report for details.
+Overall, the aim of the LNP is to provide the overarching framework for achieving consensus and undertaking a highly developed degree of partnership working amongst its constituent partnerships, stakeholders and organisations to achieve its priorities.
+Health and Wellbeing and healthy communities are of particular importance.

 - Championing the Birmingham & Black Country Nature Improvement Area and the work of the 60 partners in delivering significant improvements to the natural environment of the area in the first 3 years of operation